-Concentration camps were an integral part of Nazi Germany between the years 1933 and 1945, without them, Nazi Germany would not have had nearly been the threat it had become.
-Concentration camps were a "camp" where people were imprisoned for being born into a certain family, such as Jewish, Austrian, etc. The conditions in these "camps" were harsh, much rougher than most prisons.
-People imprisoned were often forced to work, as well as abused.
-Those who were not forced to work, were put to death.
+Concentration camps were an integral part of Nazi Germany between the years 1933 and 1945.
+Without them, Nazi Germany would not have been the threat it had become.
+Concentration camps were not a camp, but a prison for people born into a particular family, such as Jewish, Austrian, etc. The conditions in these "camps" were harsh, much rougher than most prisons.
+People imprisoned were often forced to work, as well as abused, and some put to death.

-The first concentration camp was built as soon as Adolph Hitler was appointed chancellor of Germany in January 1933.
-Hitler claimed at the beginning that it was for those who opposed the Nazi policy, but it was not long, before others were imprisoned beyond their political beliefs.
-Eventually these "prisons" were built throughout all of Germany, Poland, and other parts of Europe.
-By 1941, they began to use the concentration camps to kill those who were not the ideal blond haired, blue eyed Christian.
-He began with those of Jewish descent.
+As soon as Adolph Hitler was appointed chancellor of Germany in January 1933, he built the first concentration camp.
+Hitler claimed at the beginning that it was for those who opposed the Nazi policy, but he imprisoned others for their political beliefs.
+Eventually, throughout all of Germany, Poland, and other parts of Europe had these prisons.
+By 1941, they began to use the concentration camps to kill those who were not the ideal blond-haired, blue-eyed Christian.
+He started with those of Jewish descent.

 Prisoners of Chelmno

-The German Holocaust was a time when 6 million Jews were killed throughout all of the German concentration camps.
-This began due to Hitler's belief that Caucasian blond hair, blue-eyed Germans were superior to all other races.
+Six million Jews died throughout all of the German concentration camps during the Holocaust.
+All of this happened because Hitler believed that Caucasian blond hair, blue-eyed Germans were superior to all other races.
 Jews, in his mind, were a very tainted race, which caused him to target this group more than any other.
-Hitler hoped by exterminating the Jews, only the "supreme" race would be left.
+Hitler hoped by exterminating the Jews, only the "supreme" race would remain.

-Along with those of Jewish descent, 200,000 people with disabilities were murdered, during a "euthanasia program" that was enacted.
-Most of these institutions were within Germany, although some laid outside of the boundary, where Nazi regime had authority.
+Along with people of Jewish descent, 200,000 people with disabilities died during a "euthanasia program" at the hands of Nazis.
+Most of these institutions were within Germany, although some laid outside of the boundary, where the Nazi regime had authority.

 Gravesite at Chelmno of Prisoners